LPology/Simple-Ajax-Uploader/README.md

 $result = $Upload->handleUpload($upload_dir, $valid_extensions);
 ```

-Use the `savedFile` property to access the file after the upload is finished. `savedFile` contains the path to the new file after a successful upload:
+Use the `savedFile` property to access the file after the upload is finished. `savedFile` will contain the path to the new file:
 ```php
 $Upload = new FileUpload('uploadfile');
 $result = $Upload->handleUpload($upload_dir, $valid_extensions);